History of agriculture in China: Ancient history

-Ming era, 1368 to 1644 A.D.
+Ming dynasty, 1368–1644

 The population doubled as new lands were settled in Fujian, Guangzhou, and Guangxi provinces, new crops were introduced, and irrigation systems were improved.
 The mountainous areas in southeastern China were developed in the Ming-Qing period by migrants from overcrowded areas.
-They specialized in new crops such as (such as corn), and the rapid increase in demand for certain crops (such as tea) in foreign markets.
+They specialized in crops such as corn and tea, the latter having rapidly increasing demand in foreign markets.

-Qing era 1644-1911
+Qing dynasty, 1644–1911

 In the pre 1949 era 90% of the population lived by agriculture, from poor tenant farmers to rich landlords.
 Many were very poor tenants or day laborers, others especially in the southern provinces were better off and more secure by owning their land.
 Confucians who controlled China praised agriculturalists as honest men who provided the nation's food.

 Famines and floods were serious risks.
+China generally experienced regional famines every few years beginning at least in the early 1800s.
 To forestall local rebellions the Qing government established an elaborate system to protect against famines and other disasters such as epidemics.
 It was built around a granary system that store grain.
 It minimized famine distress by distributing free or low-cost grain.
 However the system was largely destroyed during the Taiping rebellion of the 1850s, putting this large element of population at risk to flooding, droughts, pestilence, and other causes of famines.
 The introduction of a major new food supply in sweet potatoes sharply reduced the excess hunger and reduced the frequency of revolts.

 After suppressing rebellions in the 1860s, the national government worked to relieve distress, stabilize society and improve farming.
 It reduced taxes and required corvée labor, reclaimed land, and promoting irrigation.
 During much of the 19th century, land tax was low and famine relief efforts were highly effective.
+There were millions of deaths in the late 1870s, resulting from factors including Qing borrowing for wars against Muslims in Gansu and Xinjiang, corruption, and indemnity payments to Western countries following the First Opium War and Second Opium War further affecting the availability of wheat and rice reserves.
 After 1900 the government set up rural associations that published newspapers and instructional pamphlets for farmers, set up agricultural schools, held local training sessions, as well as agricultural exhibitions.
 Programs to continue water conservation and forest station projects continued.
 The reforms in agriculture were one dimension of a vigorous last-minute effort by the Ching government to rapidly reform education, the military, and local administration.

+Republican-era China generally continued to experience regional famines every few years.